JonIsACat/JonIsACat/README.md

 - 👋 Hi, I’m @JonIsACat
-- This is an acount for school projects
+- This is an account for school projects